-Cash and cash equivalents as of January 31, 2020 and 2021, consisted of cash held in checking and savings accounts and investments in money market funds.
+Cash and cash equivalents as of January 31, 2020 and 2021, and July 31, 2021 (unaudited), consisted of cash held in checking and savings accounts and investments in money market funds.
 The Company considers all highly-liquid investments purchased with an original or remaining maturity of three months or less at the date of purchase to be cash equivalents.